 Key Words: Casting, Conservative, Paediatric, Supracondylar, Traction

-.
+Acknowledgements: We would like to thank Oliver Hardcastle for the illustration of figure 1.

 Abstract:

 Background: In high-income countries, displaced supracondylar fractures are managed with K-wire fixation.
 Alternatively, in low-income countries where surgical expertise and resources are limited, these injuries are managed with traction or closed reduction and casting.
 The aim of our study is to systematically present the published evidence regarding outcomes of conservatively managed displaced supracondylar fractures.